Claims to the first airplane flight: Glenn Curtiss and the Smithsonian

 Some ten years later in 1914 Glenn Curtiss modified the Aerodrome and flew it a few hundred feet, as part of his attempt to fight a patent owned by the Wright brothers, and as an effort by the Smithsonian to rescue Langley's aeronautical reputation.
-The Curtiss flights emboldened the Smithsonian to display the Aerodrome in its museum as "the first man-carrying aeroplane in the history of the world capable of sustained free flight".
+The Curtiss flights emboldened the Smithsonian to display the Aerodrome in its museum as "the first man-carrying airplane in the history of the world capable of sustained free flight".
 Fred Howard, extensively documenting the controversy, wrote: "It was a lie pure and simple, but it bore the imprimatur of the venerable Smithsonian and over the years would find its way into magazines, history books, and encyclopedias, much to the annoyance of those familiar with the facts."

 The Smithsonian's action triggered a decades-long feud with the surviving Wright brother, Orville.
 It was not until 1942 that the Smithsonian finally relented, publishing the Aerodrome modifications made by Curtiss and recanting misleading statements it had made about the 1914 tests.